Control pests without pesticides!

-The links below will take you to an NCAP factsheet (PDF) or a page with additional information about that pest.
-NCAP grants permission to print out and photocopy these articles.
-You may distribute as many printed/photocopied copies as you want, but they must be free to recipients.
+The links below will take you to an NCAP webpage or factsheet (PDF) with additional information.
+NCAP grants permission to print out and copy these articles.
+You may distribute as many copies as you want, but they must be free to recipients.
 Also see our Pest Management Guide for a step-by-step process for dealing with pests.

-Despite the beneficial role ants play outdoors, ants become pests when they enter homes in search of food, water, and shelter.
-If ants do invade your house, don't panic.
+If ants invade your house, don't panic.
 A management plan based on sanitation and physical controls can effectively reduce household ant populations while still allowing ants to play their part in the environment.

 You can prevent billbug problems by planting varieties of grass that discourage billbugs and watering your lawn as needed to keep it healthy.
-If billbugs are damaging your lawn, beneficial nematodes are an effective, pesticide-free solution.
+Beneficial nematodes are also an effective, pesticide-free solution.

 BOX ELDERBUGS (factsheet)

 Living with box elderbugs may be the easiest and simplest solution you'll find.
-If you've got more of these bugs than you can comfortably live with, try pesticide-free techniques, such as standard cleaning.
+If you've got more of these bugs than you can comfortably live with, try these tips such as standard cleaning.

 If you check on your garden and notice your tender young seedlings look like someone has taken a mini-lawnmower to them, you may be dealing with cutworms.
-There are hundreds of species of cutworms, but basic control methods in the garden are the same for all types.
+There are hundreds of species of cutworms.

 CRANE FLIES (factsheet)

 In order to keep crane flies at bay, keep your lawn healthy by giving it adequate fertilizer and water.
-If your lawn has shady areas think about planting a shade-loving grass or another ground cover.
-Dethatch your lawn as necessary, because thatch is a perfect place for leatherjackets to grow.
-Crane flies are rarely serious lawn pests.
-Most of the time they are not abundant enough to cause permanent damage to healthy grass.
-If crane fly numbers in your lawn are too high (over 25 leatherjackets per square foot) treatments with beneficial nematodes can reduce their numbers.
+Crane flies are rarely serious lawn pests, but if crane fly numbers in your lawn are too high treatments with beneficial nematodes can reduce their numbers.

-It is easy to forget, especially in urban environments, that deer are wild animals with excellent survival instincts that all prey animals possess.
-This makes them very wary and difficult to control.
-And sometimes there is the other problem.
 Deer can become so accustomed to people that they lose their survival instincts and become hard to chase away!
-This also makes them difficult to control.
-Working with deer always requires patience and tenacity.
-Many times it will take a combination of approaches to get the level of control that makes you happy.
+Working with deer always requires patience and tenacity, and may take a combination of approaches to get the level of control that makes you happy.

-No need to wig out, there are some easy ways to keep earwigs under control.
-Fun Fact: It's unusual for insects to nurture their young, but female earwigs take care of their eggs and young offspring.
+Fun fact: it's unusual for insects to nurture their young, but female earwigs take care of their eggs and young offspring.
 They bring food to the nymphs and fend off predators with their pinchers.

 Fleas can cause animals a great deal of discomfort and stress.
 Wash throw rugs and bedding weekly, use flea combs, vacuum, and apply nematodes to soil where your pets spend time.